 I’ve been taking writing workshops since I was 17 years old.
 In the years since then, I’ve received a lot of criticism — some of it constructive, and some of it not so much.

 Since starting my first full-time writing job, I’ve gotten a lot of feedback that was disappointing and even discouraging.
-Fortunately, I work from home, which means Cooper is always around to help pick my spirits back up.
+Fortunately, I work from home, which means my pets are always around to help pick my spirits back up.

-After brutal workshops, rejections from magazines, or tough news from the editor at my day job, my dog wants the same things he always wants: a scratch behind the ears, a nice long walk in the park, and a round of tug-of-war with his favorite toy.
+After brutal workshops, rejections from agents and editors, or tough news from my boss at my day job, my dogs want the same things they always want: a scratch behind the ears, a nice long walk in the park, and a big bowl of kibble to finish off the day.

-Animals have a way of bringing us back to reality and reminding us of what really matters.
-I’ve brushed off emails that initially put a damper on my day by going out on a walk with my dog.
+Animals have a way of reminding us of what really matters.
+I’ve brushed off emails that initially put a damper on my day by going out on a walk with my dogs.
 When we get back home, I always feel more ready to take another crack at whatever piece elicited the less-than-desirable response.

 Conclusion